SyedAzizEnam/Vehicle-Detection/README.md

 # Discussion

-The algortihm successfully identifying vehicles when they are in range however there is much room for improvement.
+The algortihm is successfully identifying vehicles when they are in range however there is much room for improvement.
 For future work one could:
 * Create a
 vehicle class and keep track of which pixels are associated with which vehicles.